 Can You Watch TV While Driving RV?

 If your RV has a built-in generator, you can connect and use a 12v-powered TV or other electronic devices while the vehicle is in motion.
-However, it is very important to consider safety first.
-The TV should never be in a place where it can distract the driver.
+But do have safety in mind and never place the TV where it can distract the driver.